Laravel Sluggable

 The pipeline transliterates non-Latin scripts to readable Latin slugs and is domain-aware — values that look like hostnames or file paths keep their dots intact instead of being collapsed to dashes.

-You can learn more about Laravel Sluggable on GitHub.
+You can learn more about Laravel Sluggable on the projects GitHub repo.

 Yannick Lyn Fatt photo